kscott2016/what-do-you-want-to-eat-game/README.md

 - Favicon image was downloaded from [Flaticon](https://www.flaticon.com/free-icons/hamburger)

+- Used Bubblegum Sans font from [Google Fonts](https://fonts.google.com/specimen/Bubblegum+Sans/about)

 ## Ice Box 🧊

 - [] A health bar/hunger bar is at the bottom.
 The emotion changes based on time left (happy to hangry).
 - [] Give the user the ability to input restaurants to add to restaurant data for future use
 - [] Create a field that asks the user for certain food items.
 This field will be used to find restaurants that features these food items in their own menus
-- [] Make a mobile firendly version
+- [] Make a mobile friendly version